thalpius/Microsoft-ADFS-Info/README.md

 I created a small project to get the private keys for signing AD FS tokens, including the token-signing certificate.

-For more information about Kerberoasting, please check my blog post:
+For more information about this attack, please check my blog post:
 https://thalpius.com/2020/12/28/microsoft-defender-for-identity-adfsdump/

 # Usage ADFS-Info